hojak/ts_advent2023/README.md

 * Day 21 - 24
 * Day 20 Part 2

   The graph of 58 modules has a number of different states in O(2^58).
-Reaching a certain state may cost around 10^19 button presses.
-It seams feasable to think of a differnt solution from pushing the button that often... :)
+Reaching a certain state may cost around 10^19 pushes of the button.
+It seams feasable to think of a different solution from pushing the button that often... :)

 * Day 19 Part 2
 * Day 18 Part 2